finos/FDC3/docs/context/spec.md

 type Example2 = SomeOtherType | number;
 ```

-Hence, to ensure that FDC3 context objects are implementable in other languages context schemas MUST NOT use `anyOf`/`oneOf` compositions of primitive types in JSON schema (and, hence, unions of primitive types in TypeScript) and SHOULD avoid compositions of Object types unless a defined interface (such as [Context](ref/Context)).
+Hence, to ensure that FDC3 context objects are implementable in other languages context schemas MUST NOT use `anyOf`/`oneOf` compositions of primitive types in JSON schema (and, hence, unions of primitive types in TypeScript) and SHOULD avoid compositions of Object types unless a concept that can be defined as an interface (such as [Context](ref/Context)) is available.

 #### Identifiers